projectcalico/calico/docs/source/redhat-opens-install.rst

     yum install yum-plugin-priorities

-As well as the repositories for OpenStack and EPEL (https://fedoraproject.org/wiki/EPEL) -- which you will have already configured as part of the previous step -- you will need to configure the repository for Calico.
+Add the EPEL repository -- see https://fedoraproject.org/wiki/EPEL.
+You may have already added this to install OpenStack.

+Configure the repository for Calico.

 For Juno::